 Class attendance is mandatory and absolutely essential to your success in learning Japanese.
 Full participation credit (16 points per class hour) will be given to those who are present for the entire class period, prepared for class, fully participating in all activities, and using Japanese whenever possible.
 Partial attendance or lack of participation will result in deduction of points.
 You will get 32 free attendance points (the equivalent of two absences).
 Absences will only be excused in the case of university-sponsored activities, religious holidays, military service, or extended illness with documentation (by permission of the program coordinator after the free absences have been used).
+Other emergency cases may be considered according to the instructor's discretion, but the instructor must be contacted as early as possible.
 It is not necessary to provide excuses for other absences.
 See the UNT attendance policy for details at https://policy.unt.edu/policydesc/attendance-policy-15-2-5.